RTippin/messenger/docs/Installation.md

 ---

 ## Messenger Model
-- Our [Messenger.php][link-messenger-model] model allows your providers to have individual "settings", such as online status and notification sound toggles.
+- The [Messenger.php][link-messenger-model] model allows your providers to have individual "settings", such as online status and notification sound toggles.
-- We also use a `whereHasMorph` query through our `messengers` table, letting your providers search for others through our API.
+- Messenger will use a `whereHasMorph` query through the `messengers` table, letting your providers search for others through the API.
 - By default, the `Messenger` model will be created if it does not exist for a provider when accessing the `messenger/heartbeat` or `messenger/settings` API.
 - To ensure your providers are kept in sync, it is best that you attach the messenger model yourself anytime one of your providers is created.

 ---

 ### Attaching the model to your existing records
-- If you are installing `Messenger` into an application with existing providers/users, you can use our command below to attach the [Messenger.php][link-messenger-model] model to all existing records for each of the providers you registered above.
+- If you are installing `Messenger` into an application with existing providers/users, you can use the command below to attach the [Messenger.php][link-messenger-model] model to all existing records for each of the providers you registered above.

 ```bash
 php artisan messenger:attach:messengers